ngpeijiun/ngpeijiun.github.io/dl/dl-3-shallow-neural-networks.md

  & =w^{\prime } x+b^{\prime }
 \end{aligned} $$

-   If you use a linear activation function, then no matter how many layers your neural network has, all it's doing is just computing a linear activation function.
-So you might as well not have any hidden layers.
+   If you have hidden layers of linear activation functions and the output layer as a sigmoid function, then this model is no more expressive than standard logistic regression without any hidden layer.

    $$ a^{[ 1]} =z^{[ 1]} =w^{[ 1]} x+b^{[ 1]}\\
 a^{[ 2]} =\sigma \left( z^{[ 2]}\right) =\sigma \left( w^{[ 2]} a^{[ 1]} +b^{[ 2]}\right) $$